“I’m worried about my daughter”

 “I need help I’ve tried everything.”

 As a parent, you have an understanding of the problems you are seeing.
 You’re looking for a professional who can help guide your child to make different choices, so life is calmer and less stressed.
 And you want the help now before the behaviors become even more unmanageable.
 You and your child deserve support for what you both are going through.

 - What if you could have a conversation where you felt connected with your child?

-- What if your child had the ability to cope and problem solve so he or she could handle life without the meltdowns, blow ups, or temper tantrums?
+- What if your child had the ability to cope and problem solve so he or she could handle life without the meltdowns, shut downs, or blow ups?

 - What if your child expressed his or her feelings in a way in which you could understand and help?

 - What if your child could be proud of him/herself?

 You want your child to have a happy, fulfilled life.
 I can help.